Cylialiu/Telling-Story-with-Data/README.md

 ![CHART 2](https://user-images.githubusercontent.com/51921356/61996629-31c93980-b064-11e9-9759-74ac5e58ad78.png)
 ![chart 3](https://user-images.githubusercontent.com/51921356/61996630-32fa6680-b064-11e9-8815-9a147476a29d.png)

+1. GIVING GOOD STOCK ADVICE
+The width and the starting point of y-axis should be considered.
+If we change it into correct scale, the visual would be different.
+Moreover, the two stocks use different range which absolutely will show the different version.
+Actually, when I did the math, I found out that Elan share would not be higher than Pomme during the whole time period.
+This trick would deceive audience easily.

+2. PERSUADING A PATIENT TO GET SOME SLEEP

+3. MAKING A CASE TO HR

 ## HW 3.
 Sketches
 ### THE SURPRISINGLY ADAPTABLE LINE CHART
 1.Considering you want to show the total number and also how these, a stacked area chart would be perfect.